sschwindt/hydro-informatics/docs/source/numerics/bm.rst

 =============== ======== ========== ========== ========== ======

 .. figure:: ../img/bm-mod-frc.png

-   :caption: Assignment of friction (roughness) values to model regions.
+    Assignment of friction (roughness) values to model regions.

 -  In the ``PARAMETER`` section define:
 	-   ``CFL`` = ``0.95``